Bubobubobubobubo/sardine/docs/tutorial.md

 ## MIDI

 **Sardine** supports all the basic messages one can send and receive through MIDI.
-It will support many more in the future, including SySex and custom messages.
+It will likely support every possible MIDI message in the future.
 By default, **Sardine** is always associated to a default MIDI port.
 It can both send and receive information from that port.
-If the clock is `active`, you already know that clock messages will be forwarded to all your connected softwares/gear.

-You can also open arbitrary MIDI ports as long as you know their name on your system.
+If the clock is `active`, you already learned that clock messages will be forwarded to the default port and thus to all your connected softwares/gear.
+You can also open arbitrary MIDI ports as long as you know their precise name on your system.
+There is no function to facilitate this for now.
 I will not enter into the topic of finding / creating / managing virtual MIDI ports.
 This subject is outside the scope of what **Sardine** offers and you are on your own to deal with this.
-A tutorial might come in the future.

 ### MIDI Out